 Jim: How do you get the garage clean?

-Michael: Well, you can … there’s other leverages you have like.
+Michael: Well, you can, there’s other leverages you have.

-Jim: Did you push my hot button or what?
-(Laughter) There it is.
-(Laughter) So, what … I mean, how would you go about that in an effective way-
+Jim: Did he push my hot button or what?
+There it is.
+So, what, I mean, how would you go about that in effective way-

-Jim: Let’s talk a minute about the shame because I think that’s again, a bit issue—
+Jim: Let’s talk a minute about the shame, because I think that’s a, again, a big issue.

 Michael: It’s huge.

-Jim: –in our parenting styles today, that we tend to in that desire to have better behavior, we tend to utter words that we probably regret as parents, like “If you don’t do this, you’re lazy.
-You’re …” whatever.
+Jim: Um, in our parenting styles today.
+That we tend to, in that desire to have better behavior, uh, we tend to utter words that we probably regret as parents, like, “If you don’t do this, you’re lazy.
+You’re, um,” whatever.

-Timothy: Yeah, what we say in the book about shame is, shame is really an over-correlation of what your child does with who they are.
-And parents really need to tease that out and make sure that they’re choosing words when they talk to their child that don’t judge them in a way that’s shameful.
+Dr. Johanson: Yeah, what we say in the book about shame is, shame is really an over-correlation of what your child does with who they are.
+And parents really need to tease that out, and make sure that they’re choosing words when they talk to their child that don’t judge them in a way that’s shameful.
 So, maybe your child doesn’t clean their room up very well.
 A shaming parent would say, “You’re a slob.”

-Timothy: A non-shaming parent would say, “You need to clean your room.”
-But the child hears very different things than that.
+Dr. Johanson: A non-shaming parent would say, “You need to clean your room.”
+But the child hears very different things in that.

-Michael: And any … any 10 or 12 times of that isn’t gonna matter, but over the course of a lifetime, it really does matter.
+Michael: And any 10 or 12 times of that isn’t gonna matter, but over the course of a lifetime, it really does matter.

-Michael: And so, I don’t get … trusting her is a comment about her and we can train ourselves as parents to talk about the incident, the five assignments, the messy room, the version of what happened Friday night.
+Michael: Trusting her is a comment about her.
+And we can train ourselves as parents to talk about the incident, the five assignments, the messy room, the version of what happened Friday night.

-Jim: And when you’re doing that, again the shaming aspect of it … let me ask the question this way.
-Why do we as parents, feel that’s a tool that works?
+Jim: And when you’re doing that, again, the shaming aspect of it.
+Let me ask the question this way.
+Why do we, as parents, feel that’s a, a tool that works?
 Why do we go there?

-Timothy: Probably because we were shamed as children growing up in our families of origin.
-I would bet that that’s the … that’s what they know.
-That’s what they heard growing up and they think that they have to do the same thing, because they think it’s gonna work.
+Dr. Johanson: Probably because we were shamed as children growing up, in our families of origin.
+I would bet that that’s the, that’s what they know.
+That’s what they heard growing up, and they think that they have to do the same thing because they think it’s gonna work.

-Jim: Yeah and let’s expand on that because I think we’re touching right on an area that I know it happens in our household and probably yours, John and many, many others.
-You can’t motivate seemingly that child to get that homework assignment done and you’ve been battling this for maybe not just a few weeks or a few months, maybe now it’s year No. 2.
-It’s seventh grade; it’s eighth grade; it’s ninth grade.
-What can we do differently that will begin to prompt that child to begin to show the right behavior, to do the homework when it’s assigned?
+Jim: And many, many others.
+Um, you can’t motivate, seemingly, that child to get that homework assignment done.
+And you’ve been battling this for maybe not just a few weeks or a few months.
+Maybe now its year number two.
+It’s seventh grade, it’s eighth grade, it’s ninth grade.
+Um, what can we do differently that will begin to, uh, prompt that child to begin to show the right behavior, to do the homework when it’s assigned?
+Um-

 Jim: So, have fun.